NorthEndMakerspace/makerspace-policies/index.md

 ## Member storage

-* Use member cubbies to store your tools, consumables, etc. Do not store food outside of the kitchen.
+* Do not leave your tools, consumables, etc. in the common areas of the makerspace.
+  * Members at the "Premium" level or above can reserve a storage cubby on a first come, first served basis— subject to availability.
+Do not store food in your storage cubby.
-* Label all material and projects with **your name**, **your contact informatio**n, and **today’s date**.
+* Label all material and projects with **your name**, **your contact information** (phone number or Discord handle), and **today’s date**.
   * If possible, use the project storage shelves.
   * If you must leave material outside of project storage, ensure it is out of the way and does not impede usage of any tool or work space.
 * Unlabelled material in the scrap bin or labelled material/projects older than 1 week are free for any member to use.

-TODO cubby/project storage rules, size, availablility, etc

-TODO what to do if project storage is full

 ## Food/Drink